 Molecules are formed by the sharing of electrons between atoms.
 As the name suggests, intermolecular forces are the electrostatic forces between molecules.
 These forces can be attractive or repulsive and act between ions or atoms in molecules.
 The forces are repulsive when atoms are very close to each other.
 In that case, the nuclei of the two atoms, having the same positive charge, repel each other.
 Over little longer distances i.e. bond length, the intermolecular forces become attractive.
 These electrostatic forces of attraction are present between nuclei and shared electron pairs.

-A comparison of the strength of intermolecular forces against one another would show that ion-dipole interactions are the strongest type of intermolecular forces.
+A comparison of the strength of intermolecular forces against one another would show that ion-dipole interactions are the strongest type of intermolecular force.
 These are followed by hydrogen bonds, and then by dipole-dipole interactions.
-The weakest intermolecular forces are van der Waals’ forces of attraction.
+The weakest intermolecular forces are London dispersion forces.

-The physical non-polarity properties of all states of matter are influenced by intermolecular forces.
+The physical properties of all states of matter are influenced by intermolecular forces.
 The gaseous properties that are affected include boiling point, critical point, and vapor pressure.
 Liquid properties that depend on intermolecular forces include surface tension, viscosity, and diffusion.
-Properties of solids that are determined by intermolecular forces are melting and sublimation.
+The properties of solids that are determined by intermolecular forces are melting and sublimation.

 Types of intermolecular forces

 1. Ion-dipole interactions

 An ion is a positively charged (cation) or negatively charged (anion) species.
 Dipole refers to the partial negative and positive charges on a molecule.
 Ion-dipole interactions are electrostatic forces of attraction between an ion and a polar molecule.